cyberark/conjur-api-java/README.md

 _NOTE:_ When using properties to configure Conjur APIs, be careful not to persist sensitive values (like the API key) in source-controlled property files!

-## Setup Trust Between App and Conjur
+## Set Up Trust Between App and Conjur

 By default, the Conjur appliance generates and uses self-signed SSL certificates (Java-specific certificates known as cacerts).
 Without trusting them, your Java app will not be able to connect